Confidentiality Notice

 Customer Feedback Tour Completed

-Visited top 10 clients to understand pain points and build relationships.
-Laid groundwork for later service division cross-selling.
+Visited top 10 clients to understand pain points.
+Laid groundwork for service division cross-selling.

 Day 90

-Approved pilot project led by ambitious young engineer.
-Kept it small and separate from main operations to avoid political resistance.
+Pilot project led by ambitious young engineer.
+Kept small and separate to avoid political resistance.

 13-Week Cash Flow Forecast

-First forward-looking view of cash position, building the case for DSO reduction.
+First forward-looking cash view, built case for DSO reduction

 Core Management Assessment